FKnottenbelt/LS_120/120/lesson_5/03_ttt_spike/05_03_ttt_spike.md

 ### Step 4 - Computer moves.

 ### Step 5 - Take turns
+refactor as you go

-Step 6 - Break when board is full
+### Step 6 - Break when board is full
+have every thing, like your messages, reflect the current state of the game.
+(display results now just gives the display board and the message that the board is full.)

 Step 7 - Detect winner
 Step 8 - Refactor detect_winner
 Step 9 - Play again